Anna Moorhouse: Orlando Pride

 In January 2022, Moorhouse signed with NWSL team Orlando Pride ahead of the 2022 season.
 Orlando used allocation money to sign Moorhouse from Bordeaux having lost starter Ashlyn Harris in the offseason.
-She was second choice behind Erin McLeod but made her debut on 30 March 2022, in a 1–0 defeat to Gotham FC in the 2022 NWSL Challenge Cup.
-In McLeod's absence, Moorhouse started a further two games, 4–1 and 4–2 defeats to Washington Spirit and North Carolina Courage before being benched in favour of Kaylie Collins to make her professional debut in the final game of the group stage with Orlando already eliminated.
-Moorhouse also featured in two NWSL regular season matches during the 2022 campaign.
-In total she made five appearances in her debut season, all defeats, as she did not keep a clean sheet and conceded 13 goals.
-When McLeod left after the 2022 season, Moorhouse became the team's starter for the 2023 season.
+She was second choice keeper behind Erin McLeod but made her debut on 30 March 2022, in a 1–0 defeat to Gotham FC in the 2022 NWSL Challenge Cup.
+Moorhouse started in the following two games, 4–1 and 4–2 defeats to Washington Spirit and North Carolina Courage, before being benched to allow Kaylie Collins to debut.
+In total, she made five appearances in her debut season, all defeats; she did not keep a clean sheet and conceded 13 goals.

+When McLeod left following the 2022 season, Moorhouse became the team's starter.
 She made a club-record 12 saves in the Pride's season opener on 26 March 2023 against Portland Thorns FC, as Orlando lost 4–0 loss.
-After two defeats to open the season, new permanent head coach Seb Hines started Collins in the third game before handing a club debut to offseason signing Carly Nelson in the Challenge Cup.
-After three games out, Moorhouse returned to the starting lineup in the team's first victory of the season, beating San Diego Wave FC 3–1.
-It marked her first win as an Orlando Pride player.
-In her ninth appearance, Moorhouse kept her first clean sheet for Orlando in a 1–0 win over Racing Louisville FC.
+After two defeats, new head coach Seb Hines started Collins in the third game before handing a club debut to offseason signing Carly Nelson in the Challenge Cup.
+After three games out, Moorhouse returned to the starting lineup in the team's first victory of the season, beating San Diego Wave FC.
+It marked her first playing win for the Pride.
+In her ninth appearance for the club, Moorhouse kept her first clean sheet for Orlando in a 1–0 win over Racing Louisville FC.

 In January 2024, Moorhouse acquired a U.S. green card meaning she would no longer occupy an international roster spot.

-During the 2024 season, Moorhouse played every regular season game and set a new NWSL record for clean sheets in a single season with 13, beating Adrianna Franch's 11 shutouts set with Portland Thorns in 2017.
-The team won the NWSL Shield, and also set records for a new NWSL regular season unbeaten streak of 24 matches and most wins in an NWSL season with 18.
+During the 2024 season, Moorhouse played every regular season game and set a new NWSL record for clean sheets in a single season (13), beating Adrianna Franch's record of 11 set with Portland Thorns in 2017.
+The team won the NWSL Shield, and also set new records for an NWSL regular season unbeaten streak (24 matches), and most wins in an NWSL season (18).

+In August 2025, Moorhouse signed an extension with the club, continuing her tenure until 2027.

+Loan to Manchester City

+On 3 September 2026, Moorhouse joined Manchester City on a short-term loan until January 2027.

 International career

 In July 2024, Moorhouse received her first senior international call-up for England for Euro 2025 qualifying matches against the Republic of Ireland and Sweden.
-She did not feature in either matchday squad as Hannah Hampton started both, with Mary Earps and Khiara Keating named as substitutes.
-Moorhouse was recalled to the squad for the following window, this time featuring as an unused substitute for friendlies against Germany and South Africa as Hampton and Earps played one game each.
+She did not feature in either matchday squad.

+Moorhouse was recalled to the squad for the following international window, this time as an unused substitute for friendlies against Germany and South Africa.

-On 5 June 2025, despite remaining uncapped, Moorhouse was named in England's squad for UEFA Euro 2025.
+On 5 June 2025, Moorhouse was named in England's squad for UEFA Euro 2025.
 She was an unused substitute as England successfully defended their European title.

+On 29 November 2025, Moorhouse made her senior international debut in an 8–0 friendly victory against China.
+Following her debut, Moorhouse was awarded legacy number 239.